Concón: History

 This location was first mentioned by Pedro de Valdivia in 1541.
 It was created as a municipality in 1899 but became part of Viña del Mar in 1927.
 A 1995 law again turned it into its own municipality.

 Administration

 As a commune, Concón administered by a municipal council, which is headed by a directly elected alcalde.
-The current mayor is Oscar Sumonte González.
-The municipal council has the following members:
+The mayor since 2021 has been Freddy Ramírez Villalobos (Ind).
+The municipal council for the 2024–2028 term has the following members:

-Jorge Valdovinos Gómez, Maria José Aguirre Neuenschwander, Rodolfo Moya Spuler, Marcial Ortiz Flores, Gabriela Orfali Abud y Adriana Marinetti García.